john-cd/rust_howto/bk/src/links/books.md

   - [Embedded Rust on Espressif][book~embedded-rust-on-espressif]↗.
 - The [Embedonomicon][book~embedonomicon]↗.

-See also the [Awesome Embedded Rust][awesome-embedded-rust~github]↗, a curated list of resources for embedded and low-level development.
+See also the [Awesome Embedded Rust][awesome-embedded-rust~repo]↗, a curated list of resources for embedded and low-level development.

 ### Error Handling {#error-handling}